harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/redeem.rst

 Following additions are added if the fee model is integrated.

 - Redeem fees are paid by users in ONEBTC when executing the request.
-The fees are transferred to Parachain Fee Pool.
+The fees are transferred to Bridge Fee Pool.
 - If a redeem request is canceled, the user has two choices:
     - If the user selects to reimburse, the ONE equivalent of ONEBTC at the current exchange rate plus the punishment fee is deducted from the vault and transferred to the user.
     - If the user does not reimburse, the punishment fee is deducted from the vaults collateral and transferred to the user.
     - NOTE: with the SLA model additions, the punishment fee paid to the user stays constant (i.e., the user always receives the punishment fee of e.g. 10%).
 However, vaults may be slashed more than the punishment fee, as determined by the SLA.
-The surplus slashed collateral is routed into the Parachain Fee pool and handled like regular fee income.
+The surplus slashed collateral is routed into the Bridge Fee pool and handled like regular fee income.
 For example, if the vault is punished with 20%, 10% punishment fee is paid to the user and 10% is paid to the fee pool.

 Data Model
 ~~~~~~~~~~